Cartoonito: Educational blocks (1996–2005)

-In 1996, Cartoon Network decided to create a Sunday morning block of preschool programs.
-The series featured Big Bag, a live-action/puppet television program made by the Children's Television Workshop (known for Sesame Street), Small World, a children's animated anthology show/variety show, and Cave Kids (a Hanna-Barbera-produced cartoon spin-off starring Pebbles and Bamm-Bamm).
+In 1996, Cartoon Network decided to create a Sunday morning block of preschool programs, comprising Big Bag, a live-action/puppet television program produced by the Children's Television Workshop (known for Sesame Street), and Small World, a block of animated preschool series from foreign countries.
+The block moved to late weekday mornings in spring 1998 to accommodate Big Bags second season, before moving to an earlier Sunday-morning timeslot and lasting until 2002.

-Small World aired in several countries (except Japan, China, and Korea) and syndicated many of their respective shows.
-Cave Kids only ran from September to November of that year.
-However, Big Bag ran until 1998, while Small World ran until c.
-2002 before HBO's deal with Sesame Workshop.

-In 1997 (just the year after the merger of Turner Broadcasting System with Time Warner), Warner Bros.
-Animation announced Baby Looney Tunes, an original preschool series inspired by a line of pre-existing merchandise and had finished production by January 2001 with its pilot aired on 3 June of that year.
-Once the pilot proved a success, work on Baby Looney Tunes resumed, and it premiered on the Kids' WB block 28 July 2001.
-However, the series officially ran on Cartoon Network from 2002 to 2005, while continuing its original run international until 16 October 2006.
+In 1997 (a year after the merger of Turner Broadcasting System with Time Warner), Warner Bros.
+Animation began developing Baby Looney Tunes, an original preschool series inspired by a line of pre-existing merchandise.
+The series ran on Cartoon Network from 2002 to 2005.
+Cartoon Network aired other programs for 4-to-8 year-olds alongside Baby Looney Tunes, including Hamtaro, Sitting Ducks, and Pecola.

 Tiny TV (2003–2006)

 In 2003, Cartoon Network's Indian counterpart introduced Tiny TV, a weekday morning block of acquired preschool cartoons such as Bob the Builder, Kipper, Noddy, and Oswald.
 By 2006, it had expanded to Cartoon Network and Boomerang channels in Australia, Southeast Asia, and Latin America.
 Each block carried its own lineup of programs, with only a few shared between feeds.
 Tiny TV was discontinued internationally in 2007, but was temporarily revived on POGO (a sister channel to Cartoon Network India) in 2010.